iVS3D/iVS3D/README.md

 ## Licence

 see [Licences.txt](Licences.txt)

+## Authors

+Patrick Binder, Daniel Brommer, Lennart Ruck, Dominik Wüst, Dominic Zahn

+Fraunhofer IOSB, Karlsruhe

+Supervisor: Max Hermann & Thomas Pollok

+Created as part of PSE at the Karlsruhe Institut of Technlogy in the winter term 2020/21

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)